micag2025/Toolkit_Google_ADK/README.md

 ADK_DEV_MODE=true
 ```

-Notes:
+> _Notes:_
-- Do NOT commit your `.env` or secrets to git.
+> - Do NOT commit your `.env` or secrets to git.
-- The project expects API keys to be correctly provisioned for Vertex AI / Gemini usage.
+> - The project expects API keys to be correctly provisioned for Vertex AI / Gemini usage.
--   You can create a [Gemini API key](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/start/quickstart?usertype=apikey#python-gen-ai-sdk).
+> - You can create a [Gemini API key](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/start/quickstart?usertype=apikey#python-gen-ai-sdk).
 This key is essential for authenticating your requests to the Gemini API.
 Here's a step-by-step guide: Go to [Google AI Studio](https://cloud.google.com/free?hl=en) : Open your web browser and navigate to the Google AI Studio website.
 Access API Keys Page : Once logged in, open the "API keys" page from the left-side panel.
 Create API Key : Click on the "Create API key" button.

 ---